 Stainless Steel Props Vs. Other Materials

 Our star for today is the stainless steel propeller.
-But to further help you examine your options, we’ll briefly show you the other players out there so you can better appreciate how they are different from their stainless counterpart.
+But to further help you examine your options, we’ll briefly show you the other players out there so you can better appreciate how they are different from their stainless counterparts.

 Aluminum is more pliable and therefore aids in protecting drive components by readily ‘cushioning’ impact energy.
 So it can be a good choice for areas where the prop is prone to damage because of shallower waters or debris in the water.

 Many stainless steel props have traces of aluminum blended in to make the prop more pliable.

 Mostly utilized on early boats, these props are still around even at present – like in ski boats – primarily because they are rather durable and flex minimally.

 Bronze props are highly resistant to corrosion and fatigue, making them a great choice for bigger inboard, open water transport.
 The negative is that they are more difficult to repair than stainless steel if damaged.